 Virginia Senate passes death penalty abolition bill

 RICHMOND, Va.
-(AP) — The Virginia Senate passed a bill Wednesday that would abolish the death penalty, a measure that if passed into law would mark a major policy change for a state that has historically led the nation in the number of executions it has carried out.
+(AP) — The Virginia Senate passed a bill Wednesday that would abolish the death penalty, a measure that if passed into law would mark a major policy change for a state that over its centuries-long history has led the nation in the number of executions it has carried out.

-The Democrat-controlled chamber approved the bill on a 21-17 vote, which came after a lengthy, emotional floor debate.
+The Democrat-controlled chamber approved the bill in a 21-17 vote that split along party lines and was seen as a key hurdle for the measure.
+Advocates now expect the House version of the bill to easily clear that chamber, and Democratic Gov. Ralph Northam has said he supports the legislation.

+Democrats raised concerns about the racial disparities in the application of the death penalty and pointed to research that shows it does not deter crime.

-Republicans spoke against the bill, saying it wouldn’t give victims’ families a chance at justice and raising concerns that people convicted of heinous murders would be eligible for parole.
+Republicans urged a “no” vote on the bill, saying it wouldn’t give victims’ families a chance at justice and voicing concerns that people convicted of heinous murders would be eligible for parole.

-Democratic Gov. Ralph Northam has said he supports a full repeal, and a House version of the bill is advancing in that chamber.
+GOP Sen. Bill Stanley, who had initially co-patroned the measure, angrily spoke against it after Democrats a day earlier rejected attempts from Republicans to amend the bill, including changes Stanley proposed that he said would have guaranteed that people convicted of aggravated murder would never leave prison.

+“This could have been coming out today as a bipartisan effort to end the death penalty.
+Instead it’s a party-line effort,” said Stanley, who also spoke about his personal opposition to capital punishment.
+He ultimately did not vote.

 Virginia has executed nearly 1,400 people in more than four centuries, more than any other state, according to the Death Penalty Information Center.
 In modern times, Virginia is second only to Texas in the number of executions since the Supreme Court reinstated the death penalty in 1976.